-Myanmar forces use violence again against protesters
+Reports: Myanmar security forces kill at least 6 protesters

 In the central city of Monywa, which has turned out huge crowds to protest the military takeover, three people were shot on Wednesday, including one in the head, reported the Democratic Voice of Burma, an independent television and online news service.
 There were also fatalities in the city on Sunday.

-In Myingyan in the same central region, multiple social media posts reported the shooting death of a 14-year-old boy.
+In Myingyan in the same central region, multiple social media posts reported the death of the 14-year-old boy.
 Photos showed what was said to be his body, with his head and chest soaked with blood, being carried from where he fell by fellow protesters.

 In Magwe, also in central Myanmar, a student was reported seriously injured with a gunshot wound.